 - Contact information from any other drivers involved in the accident (including their insurance information).

 - Contact information from people who were at the scene and witnessed the accident.
-If law enforcement showed up to write a traffic report, this information should be on the report.
-Get a copy from the officer or from the police station.
+This information should be on the report if law enforcement showed up to write a traffic report.
+Get a copy from the officer or the police station.

 - A receipt from your ride.

 - A copy of the report about the accident that you make to the ridesharing company.
 You should be able to do this on your app if you have one.
 Take screenshots of the report.